austintackaberry/100-days-of-code/log.md

 **Today's Progress**: Continued learning `this` in YDKJS.
 Set up the babel transpiler, so that I can code along with YDKJS in ES6, and see the results on the browser.

 **Thoughts**: Learning `this` with YDKJS is taking a long time, but I know that going through YDKJS and following along with the example code will better prepare me in the long run.
 I am getting antsy...I want to get going on those FCC react apps.

+### Day 38: August 29, 2017

+**Today's Progress**: Moved on to the Objects section of YDKJS.
+Next step is learning classes.

+**Thoughts**: Progress seems slow, but I am focused which is a good thing.